imitelis/Full_Stack_Open_Exercises/part9/README.md

 Now that our backend supports adding entries, we want to add the corresponding functionality to the frontend.
 In this exercise, you should add a form for adding an entry to a patient.
 An intuitive place for accessing the form would be on a patient's page.

-In this exercise, it is enough to support one entry type.
+In this exercise, it is enough to **support <em>one</em> entry type**.
 All the fields in the form can be just plain text inputs, so it is up to user to enter valid values.

 Upon a successful submit, the new entry should be added to the correct patient and the patient's entries on the patient page should be updated to contain the new entry.